y-scope/log-archival-bench/docs/methodology.md

 ### Ingestion

-1. **Launch**: After building and running the docker image, LogArchivalBench launches the tool being tested inside the docker container.
+1. **Launch**: After building and running the docker image, Log Archival Bench launches the tool being tested inside the docker container.
 2. **Reset**: Before ingesting new data we clear any existing archives or temporary files from previous runs.
 3. **Measure raw dataset size**
 4. **Start Polling System Metric**: Before ingesting the data we start polling for memory usage of the tool.
 You can read more details of how we poll down in the Metrics section.